-If you want to use an air freshener/deodorizer in the interior of your Civic, it is best to use a solid type.
+If you want to use an air freshener/deodorizer in the interior of your Civic, you should use a solid type.
 Some liquid air fresheners contain chemicals that may cause parts of the interior trim and fabric to crack or discolor.